 Joins Julia and Liz as a director and trustee Richard brings a wealth of managerial expertise to ASPIE as well as being an accredited coach, counsellor, psychotherapist and author.
-He worked for many years with Bill as manager of Worcester’s treatment service for substance abuse.
+He worked for many years as manager of Worcester’s treatment service for substance abuse.
 With a passion for education and training Richard lectures at Warwick University in Counselling and Psychotherapy.
 Gentle giant Richard adds an extra dimension to our services and is already very popular with members.

 Our counsellors, Jane and Sae, play a vital role in helping members address their issues promptly to reduce anxiety and benefit from aspie friendly coping mechanisms.

 ASPIE’s building is light and airy with pockets of rooms for a variety of activities:

 This is where we welcome members, current and new and where most people head to first.
 You can ask who is around and where and find out what is going on that day.

 This quiet room makes a great escape for anyone feeling ‘peopled out’ and needing to retreat for a while.
 We purposely don’t use this room for any workshops or activities so that it is always available as a bolt hole.
 To make this room as friendly and relaxing as possible we ask that members are respectful of each other by keeping the conversation volume to a minimum, not taking food in or playing the stereo too loud.